Home / Guides / Residential Cleaning

 24. Set up bookkeeping and tax savings

 Use Wave (free) or QuickBooks Self-Employed ($15/month).
 Track every dollar and every mile.
 Set aside 25-30% of income for quarterly estimated taxes.
-Deduct mileage, supplies, insurance, phone — it all adds up.
+Deduct mileage, supplies, insurance, phone.
+It all adds up.

 Time: 15 minutes/week · Cost: $0 - $15/month